aws-samples/failure-analysis-assistant/README_en.md

 [日本語で読む](./README.md)

 This is a sample implementation that responds to alarms sent to Slack by AWS Chatbot and helps analyze the root cause of the failure.
+This is the sample code for the demo shown at the AWS Summit Japan 2024 booth.
+This sample code provide two features as below,

+**Failure analysis assist**

 Logs are retrieved from a predefined log storage location within a time range specified by the user, information is extracted and summarized with LLM, and information useful for failure analysis is returned to Slack.

-This is the sample code for the demo shown at the AWS Summit Japan 2024 booth.
+For an example of how the function works, see [Failure Analysis Assist](#failure-analysis-assist).

+**Metrics analysis support**

+In response to questions given by users, a function has been added to select metrics that require generative AI and answer questions based on that metric data.
+For an image of the operation of the function, see [Metric Analysis Assist](#metrics-analysis-assist).

 ## Branches